Inbound Growth for Roofing Companies

 As you’re tracking your results, what are you doing within the marketing department to make sure everyone else in the organization is keenly aware of the victories that you’re having?

-Are you sending an internal notification that says, "Hey, that article Hope produced is crushing it."
+You can send an internal notification that says, "Hey, that article Hope produced is crushing it."
 Or "That video Michael produced has already generated 3 new opportunities."

 That’s the way we need to be thinking.
 Otherwise, your team will think it was a program that you asked them to do, and then it goes away.